Visual and Media Arts Multi-Year Operating

 - for requests of $30,000 or less, if annual operating revenues are under $100,000, unaudited financial statements that include a balance sheet and a statement of income and expenses is required, (or, if available, audited financial statements or a review engagement);

-Applicants to the Multi-Year Operating program must speak to the Creative Communities Program Manager prior to completing an application form to ensure that they are eligible to apply.
+First-time applicants to the Multi-Year Operating program (i.e. organizations that did not receive multi-year funding last year) must consult with Visual/Media Arts Program Manager Peter Kingstone prior to completing an application form to ensure that they are eligible to apply.